With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 - Give natural anchor texts and avoid putting the keyword into it all the time.

-- Link it to other blog posts that support the blog topic idea.
+- Try to link it to other blog posts that support the blog topic idea.

-- Link it to the respective blog category contextually.
+- Add link it to the respective blog category contextually.

 Proper External Linking